 We should remember wounded and fallen soldiers certainly not necessarily as heroes, nor, importantly, as simple victims either, but rather as human beings.
 What we simply cannot risk doing, however, is remembering them by means of the politico-military propaganda machine of Her Majesty and her government.
 Not one inch to militarism and the bloodshed it facilitates, not ever!

 Or a fallacious appeal ‘from war’.
-Thanks to Peter Dennis for this term.
+Thanks to Peter Dennis and Christopher Lake.

 Thanks to Sean Oakley for this expression.